lopes/logbook/content/2023-aws-using-secrets-manager.md

 +++
-title = "Using AWS Secrets Manager in Your Scripts" date  = 2023-01-05 description = "Learn to authenticate in tools seamlessly and deal securely with your secrets in AWS Environment."
+title = "Using AWS Secrets Manager in Your Scripts" date  = 2023-01-05 description = "Learn to authenticate in tools seamlessly."

 [taxonomies]
 tags = ["security", "cloud", "aws"]